vuejs/v2.vuejs.org/src/v2/cookbook/how-to-use-the-vue-plugin-api.md

 ### Setting up the plugin

-Before we can get into the logic of the plugin, we first need to setup up the plugin in a `.js` file
+Before we can get into the logic of the plugin, we first need to setup the plugin in a `.js` file

 ```js
 import Vue from 'vue'